 If you are facing criminal arson charges in Phoenix, do not hesitate to contact Orent Law Offices for immediate assistance with your defense.
 Arson can carry some really harsh penalties, and you better believe the state is going to work hard to convict.

 With our experienced Phoenix arson defense attorneys on your side, you can rest assured the prosecution won’t have an easy job.
-Give our Phoenix criminal defense law firm a call today at (480) 656-7301 to arrange a free consultation and learn more.
+Contact our Phoenix criminal defense law firm today at (480) 656-7301 to arrange a free consultation and learn more.

 If you’re facing arson charges in Phoenix, you need an attorney with a stellar track record.
 Attorney Craig Orent is the founder of Orent Law Offices, PLC and has been handling all kinds of criminal defense cases for over 33 years.
 When you hire Orent Law Offices, PLC to handle your case, we will review all the evidence against you, scrutinize the details of your arrest, negotiate the prosecution, and ultimately attain the best possible outcome for your case.